-Affordable housing, as defined in state statute (24 V.S.A. § 4303 (1)), is affordable if the total housing costs do not exceed 30% of the income of a household's inhabitants whose income does not exceed 80% of the county or Area Median Income (AMI).
-Housing costs include, but are not limited to, rent, taxes, insurance, utility and heating costs.
+Affordable housing, as defined in state statute (24 V.S.A. § 4303 (1)), is affordable if the total housing costs do not exceed 30% of the combined income of the household.
+For owner-occupied housing, household income cannot exceed 120% of the area median income (AMI), for rental housing household income cannot exceed 80% of AMI.
+Housing costs include, but are not limited to, rent, mortgage, taxes, insurance, utility and heating costs.
 When households spend more than 30% of their income on housing it often becomes difficult to pay for basic living expenses, such as food, utilities, transportation, health care and childcare.
 According to U.S. Census Bureau 2018 estimates, more than one in three Vermont households pay an unsustainable percentage of their income towards housing costs.
 The gap between what a household can afford and the income necessary to purchase or rent a home continues to grow in the Addison County region.
 In 2020, it is difficult for households that make the area median income (AMI) to afford median priced housing.
 From 2010 to 2018 the median home price increased by 17% while the median household income rose by 11%.
-This affordability gap increases the potential for moderate and lower-income families to become burdened by housing costs.